Editor: Dr. Shelly Wyatt

 The time investment for improved and proactive accessibility/UDL as well as Invitational Design is worthwhile since most, if not all students, should feel more welcomed, engaged, and believe they are the most important part of the course experience.

 How do you help faculty welcome and make their students feel more “at home” in their online courses?
-Please share your thoughts with our TOPkit Community Discord!
+Please share your thoughts with our TOPkit community on LinkedIn!